-Johann Georg Fischer, a farmer, his wife Anna Margaretha, and children (Johann Heinrich, age 15½; Johann Philipp, age 13) arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a pink under the command of Lieutenant Moisey Davydov.
+Johann Georg Fischer, a farmer, his wife Anna Margaretha, and children (Johann Heinrich, age 15½; Johann Philipp, age 13) arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard the pink Cargo under the command of Lieutenant Moses Davydov.

 They settled in the Volga German colony of Krasnoyar on 20 July 1767 and are recorded there on the 1767 census in Household No. 35.